robric/wiki-contrail-controller/Customized-field-selection-for-ECMP-load-balancing.md

 e.g. ECMP fields can be selected from contrail web UI in virtual-network configuration section as shown in this picture ![ECMP Fields Selection under VN](https://raw.githubusercontent.com/wiki/rombie/contrail-controller/virtual_network_ecmp_fields_selection.png)

 If configured for the VirtualNetwork, all traffic destined to that VM will get the customized hash field selection during forwarding over ECMP paths (by VRouters).
-This may not be desirable in all cases.
-This could potentially skew all traffic destined to that destination network over a smaller set of paths across the ip-fabric, even in case of no-ECMP at the ingress.
-(Because, the outer UDP source port of the nested tunneled packet would get a hashed source port, based only based on the configured ECMP fields)

-Instead, in a more practical scenario in which, flows between a pair of source and destination must go through the same service-instance in between, one could configure customized ECMP fields for the ServiceInstances' VirtualMachineInterface (VNI).
+Instead, in a more practical scenario in which, flows between a pair of source and destination must go through the same service-instance in between, one could configure customized ECMP fields for the ServiceInstances' VirtualMachineInterface (VMI).
 Then, all service-chain routes originated off that VMI would get the desired ECMP field selection applied as its path attribute, and eventually gets propagated to the ingress VRouter node.

 [ECMP Fields Selection under VMI](https://raw.githubusercontent.com/wiki/rombie/contrail-controller/virtual_network_interface_ecmp_fields_selection.png)